yozorachen/zhalt/README.md

 ## Notice

-This is just a hobby program, and furthermore, the interfaces will be subjected to breaking changes in the future.
+This is merely a hobby program, the interfaces will be subjected to breaking changes in the future.

 ## Support